Pheasant Lane Mall

 Pheasant Lane Mall is a shopping mall in south Nashua, New Hampshire.
 With a floor area 979427 sqft, it is the second-largest mall in the state.
 Located just south of Exit 1 of the F.E.
-Everett Turnpike (U.S. Route 3) in Nashua and directly at northbound exit-only Exit 91 off US 3 in Tyngsborough, Massachusetts, the property straddles the state line, although the entire mall is in New Hampshire.
+Everett Turnpike (US Route 3) in Nashua and directly at northbound exit-only Exit 91 off US 3 in Tyngsborough, Massachusetts, the property straddles the state line, although the entire mall is in New Hampshire.